manukumarvs/ai-at-the-speed-of-silicon/README.md

 # AI at the Speed of Silicon
-Repository created for Javafest demo
-SIMD & Vector API demos, JMH benchmarks, and JVM behavior for JavaFest.
+Repository contains SIMD & Vector API demos, JMH benchmarks, and JVM behavior demos for JavaFest.

 ## Prerequisites
 - JDK 25 (set JAVA_HOME)